xahidbuffon/RoboChatGest/README.md

-This is a container for a hand gesture-based human-robot communication framework named RoboChatGest.
+This repository contains a hand gesture-based human-robot communication framework named RoboChatGest.
 This allows divers to use a set of simple hand gestures to communicate instructions to an underwater robot and dynamically reconfigure program parameters during a mission.
 The ROS version, tested on Aqua-8 robot, is provided in the robo_chat_gest folder.

+- RoboChatGest programming rules:  https://ieeexplore.ieee.org/document/8461197
 - Model and dataset information:  https://onlinelibrary.wiley.com/doi/full/10.1002/rob.21837
-- RoboChatGest programming rules:  https://ieeexplore.ieee.org/document/8461197
 - A trained frozen model: provided in model_data folder
-- Important packages: Python 2.7, OpenCV 3, SciPy 1.1.0, TensorFlow 1.11.0 (with object detection API)
+- Important packages: Python 2.7, OpenCV 3, TensorFlow 1.11.0 (with object detection API)

 ### Hand gestures
 The following set of 10 simple and intuitive hand gestures are used: